Stonehenge, England, United Kingdom: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-If you visit Stonehenge during October, you might see that it can be chilly and somewhat rainy.
-Temperatures tend to hover around the high 50s F (mid 10s C) during the day, while at night they can dip into the 40s F (single digits C).
-In terms of precipitation, you can expect it to rain regularly.
+If you vacation in Stonehenge during April, you will probably find that it is relatively cool and somewhat rainy.
+Temperatures tend to hover around the 50s F (low 10s C) during the day, while at night they can dip into the high 30s F (single digits C).
+In terms of precipitation, you can expect it to rain about a third of the time.
+There is frost once in a while.

 What to wear/what to pack: